-How much does an average NYC kitchen renovation cost?
+How much does an average Kitchen Remodel cost?How much does an average Kitchen Remodel cost?

-Materials and appliances
+Materials and appliancesMaterials and appliances

 There are plenty of factors that can affect the cost of your kitchen remodel.
 It largely depends on the cost of the materials and the size of your kitchen.
 These are the biggest expenses.

-- Appliances – When it comes to the stove, fridge, and dishwasher, expect to pay between $400 and $3,000 on each.
-You can pick up a sink for between $100 and $2,500 while faucet fixtures go for between $40 to $1,200.
+When it comes to the stove, fridge, and dishwasher, expect to pay between $400 and $3,000 on each.
+In addition, you can pick up a sink between $100 and $2,500 while faucet fixtures go for between $40 to $1,200.

-- Cabinets – For stock and made-to-order cabinets (Ikea, Home Depot etc.) expect to pay between $600 and $2,000 per linear square foot.
-For custom cabinetry, the price goes up to $1,000-$2,000
+For stock and made-to-order cabinets (Ikea, Home Depot, etc.), expect to pay between $600 and $2,000 per linear square foot.
+For custom cabinetry, the price goes up to $1,000-$2,000.